Ken Chen

 Year: 2024

-The project involves transforming a generic triple-decker house in Boston’s Dorchester neighborhood into an artist residency, a tribute to Bell Hooks’ legacy.
+This project transforms a generic triple-decker house in Boston’s Dorchester neighborhood into an artist residency, a tribute to Bell Hooks’ legacy.
 The building’s dual-facade design creates a unique response to its dense urban environment.
-On one side, it preserves the triple-decker’s traditional features like the gambrel roof and window placement, but with a monochromatic color scheme that unifies various patterns and hues.
-In contrast, the opposite side features a gable roof, moving away from the conventional stacked appearance, thus establishing a dialogue between the dense urban surroundings and a serene, cabin-like retreat.
-The residency consists of three interconnected buildings.
-Together, they form a cohesive perimeter visible from the street, while also shaping an embracing gesture towards the site.
-Residential spaces occupy the first two floors, while the top floor hosts studios and galleries, maximizing natural light.
-The buildings are connected on the short sides, with the long sides as front and back.
-A gallery hallway connects the top floors, while a ground-level verandah leads to a peaceful outdoor space.
-This verandah acts as the primary path, complemented by smaller walkways between buildings that blend the urban setting with a quiet communal outdoor space.
+On one side, it preserves the traditional features like the shingles and the original window placement.
+In contrast, the opposite side features a gable roof, moving away from the conventional stacked appearance, thus initiating a dialogue between the dense urban surroundings and a serene, cabin-like retreat.
+The residency comprises three interconnected buildings forming a cohesive perimeter visible from the street, embracing the site.
+The first two floors house residential spaces, while the top floor is occupied by studios and galleries that benefit from abundant natural light.
+A gallery hallway connects the top floors, and a ground-level verandah leads to a peaceful outdoor space, blending the urban setting with a quiet communal area.

 Institution: Harvard Graduate School of Design